Umayyad Caliphate: Sunni

-Shi'a
+Shias

 The negative view of the Umayyads held by Shias is briefly expressed in the Shi'a book "Sulh al-Hasan".
 According to Shia hadiths, which are not considered authentic by Sunnis, Ali described them as the worst Fitna.
 In Shia sources, the Umayyad Caliphate is widely described as "tyrannical, anti-Islamic and godless".
 Shias point out that the founder of the dynasty, Muawiyah, declared himself a caliph in 657 and went to war against Muhammad's son-in-law and cousin, the ruling caliph Ali, clashing at the Battle of Siffin.
 Muawiyah also declared his son, Yazid, as his successor in breach of a treaty with Hassan, Muhammad's grandson.
 Another of Muhammad's grandsons, Husayn ibn Ali, would be killed by Yazid in the Battle of Karbala.
 Further Shia Imams, Ali ibn Husayn Zayn al-Abidin would be killed at the hands of ruling Umayyad caliphs.

-Bahá'í
+Bahais

-Asked for an explanation of the prophecies in the Book of Revelation (12:3), `Abdu'l-Bahá suggests in Some Answered Questions that the "great red dragon, having seven heads and ten horns, and seven crowns upon his heads," refers to the Umayyad caliphs who "rose against the religion of Prophet Muhammad and against the reality of Ali".
+Asked for an explanation of the prophecies in the Book of Revelation (12:3), `Abdu'l-Bahá suggests in Some Answered Questions that the "great red dragon, having seven heads and ten horns, and seven crowns upon his heads", refers to the Umayyad caliphs who "rose against the religion of Prophet Muhammad and against the reality of Ali".

 The seven heads of the dragon are symbolic of the seven provinces of the lands dominated by the Umayyads: Damascus, Persia, Arabia, Egypt, Africa, Andalusia, and Transoxiana.
 The ten horns represent the ten names of the leaders of the Umayyad dynasty: Abu Sufyan, Muawiya, Yazid, Marwan, Abd al-Malik, Walid, Sulayman, Umar, Hisham, and Ibrahim.
 Some names were re-used, as in the case of Yazid II and Yazid III, which were not accounted for in this interpretation.